ÀË»¨Ö±²¥

 • Working with a community organization or health department to implement and evaluate community health interventions about issues such as cardiovascular disease, diabetes or cancer

-• Doing infection prevention work in hospitals and other healthcare settings
+• Doing infection prevention work in hospitals and other health care settings

 • Conducting surveillance of chronic and infectious diseases for local, regional or state health departments